Loading...

 Feedback time.

-Question one, part a.
+Question one, part A.

-That's the pair of lines you should have drawn, finding the intersection 3,14.
+That's the pair of lines you should have drawn finding the intersection 3, 14.

-If they intersect at 3,14, the solution is x = 3.
+If they intersect at 3, 14, the solution is x equals 3.

-For part b, there's the two lines.
+For part B, there's the two lines zoomed quite a way out.

-For part c, there's the two lines.
+For part C, there's the two lines.

-We can even type that bracketed expression in, straight into Desmos.
+We can even type that bracketed expression in straight into Desmos.

-They intersect at 2,-7.
+They intersect at 2, negative 7.

-In terms of part a, different gradients.
+In terms of part A different gradients, therefore they have an intersection.

 That equation has a solution.

-The same was true of b.
+The same was true of B.

-But for c, if you expand that bracket, you'll notice 6x - 11, 6x + 8.
+But for C, if you expand that bracket, you'll notice 6x minus 11, 6x plus 8.

 Both got a gradient of 6.

-No intersection, no solution.
+Same gradient, no intersection, no solution.

-That's the end of the lesson now, sadly.
+That's the end of lesson now, sadly.

 Goodbye for now.